ericwbailey/ericwbailey.website/source/published/quality-is-a-trap.md

 Most **attempts to pin down quality try to treat it as a binary state** to be achieved at a fixed point in time.
 This way of thinking about it will inevitably fail to meet the mark, as well as age terribly.

-Don’t believe me?
-Here’s some of the different ways quality manifests:

 ## Quality is neutral

 One of my favorite professors at art school (hi [Maya](https://mayadrozdz.com/)!) liked to remind us that, “Interesting is a neutral word.”
 It was her way of teaching us to be less avoidant and non-committal, and instead dig deeper into things during design crit sessions.

 Like “interesting,” “**quality” is a neutral word**.
 It is a proxy phrase, and can almost always be replaced by more concrete, constructive, and actionable things that contribute more towards the conversation.

+Still don’t believe me?
+Here’s some of the different ways quality manifests:

 ## Quality is temporal